Couples Counseling San Jose and Campbell, CA

 Money is one of the biggest causes for couple arguments and disagreements.
 As big of an issue as this is, it’s surprising how couples avoid discussing this before and during their marriage.
 There is this notion that speaking about finances is too personal, but when you’re going to be married or are married, nothing is “too personal.”
 Just like parenting styles, our approach about money is impacted by how we were raised and what we were taught about money.

-What to Expect in Your First Couple’s Session
+What to Expect From Couples Therapy and Your First Visit

 So, you’ve decided to make your first appointment for couples therapy in San Jose or Campbell, CA. I bet you’re thinking, “Gosh, what is going to happen during this session?”
 If you’re feeling anxious, you’re not alone!
 To help you feel more comfortable, here are some things you can expect in your first session.

 You and your partner will complete intake forms before the session, which consists of the informed consent and a quick questionnaire to help the therapist have some basic information about you.
 Be sure that you read through the forms and ask/clarify any questions or concerns you have in the beginning of the session.